 However, the standard rate of inflation is 2% and most of the yields right now are under 0.5%.
 So you lose 1.5% in value over a year.

 Money markets are not my favorite tactic.
 I chose to start saving with Acorns.
-I love the simplicity of the app, the extra bonuses of round-ups moving into my account, and the partnerships the company has built where I could earn money back on things I would buy anyway.
+I love the simplicity of the app, the extra bonuses of round-ups moving into my account, and the partnerships the company has built where I can earn money back on things I would buy anyway.

 A note of caution